 Set your working timezone.
 The operation of the

-scheduling feature relies on this.
+device data logging features relies on this.
 By default, UTC timezone (Coordinated Universal Time) is used.

 Show Confirmation Dialog